Bavariade/Bani/README.md

-# Full Starter GitHub Repositoryy
+# Full Starter GitHub Repository

 ## README.md
 This repository is a complete starter project